 Eric Schmidt, CEO of Google, says: “We run this company on questions, not answers.”

-The Director-General of BBC goes to every meeting with employees and starts with the question: “What is one thing I could do to make things better for you?”
+The Director-General of the BBC goes to every meeting with employees and starts with the question, “What is one thing I could do to make things better for you?”

 Asking questions can generate new ways of thinking, challenge long-held assumptions, and fuel real, transformative change for businesses.

-Asking “what” is often necessary.
-However, knowing “what” has no value to your business unless people ask and understand “why.”
-Sometimes, when brainstorming within the workplace, it’s quite useful to ask the question of “What if?”
+Asking “What?” is often necessary.
+However, “What?” has no value to your business unless people ask and understand “Why?”
+Sometimes, when brainstorming within the workplace, it’s quite useful to ask the question “What if?”
 This question can open people’s minds to possibilities and can remove constraints on creative and innovative thinking.
 “How might we?” is also a good way to phrase a question about a company’s goals or objectives.
 It introduces the possibility that not every answer has to be entirely rational, plausible, or doable.
 Creativity often happens within the process.
-Sometimes it’s the unrealistic answers that lead to innovative, doable answers.
+Sometimes, it’s the unrealistic questions that lead to innovative, doable answers.
 Hypotheticals force people to think big and create a new starting point.

 Put yourself in other people’s shoes.
-Think about the questions employees, customers, stakeholders, and investors would ask when considering your business, products, brand, marketing strategies, etc. By looking at things through a different lens, you can better understand how to reach out and connect with the people who matter to your business.
+Think about the questions employees, customers, stakeholders, and investors would ask when considering your business, products, brand, and marketing strategies.
+By looking at things through a different lens, you can better understand how to reach out and connect with the people who matter to your business.

 Questions have great power for businesses today.
 Building a meaningful workplace culture that encourages asking questions can be of great value to your business.
 Employees and leaders who ask the right questions are more engaged, think more creatively, and in the end, have the ability to power innovation.